cuba-platform/helium-theme/README.md

 There are three built-in presets for size: small, medium and large:

-Similarly to the colors presets, you can modify presets for sizes in `theme.properties` via the following properties:
+Similarly to the colors presets, you can modify presets for sizes in `web-app.properties` via the following properties:
 ```
-cuba.theme.sizes = small|medium|large
+cuba.theme.helium.sizes = small|medium|large
-cuba.theme.defaultSize = medium
+cuba.theme.helium.defaultSizeToUse = medium
 ```

 ### Per-user settings